 So it’s not surprising that this continues into birthday celebrations.
 I make the cakes for everyone else’s birthday… but it also means that if I want a birthday cake, I have to make it myself.

 And the really, really big upside to this is: you get exactly what you want.
-There’s no sending someone to wander around a bakery and guessing.
+There’s no sending someone to wander around a bakery and guess.
 There’s no someone choosing what they like best even though it’s your birthday.

 It was my birthday back in June, and I wanted a lemon curd cake with blackberry buttercream, so I made a lemon curd cake with blackberry buttercream.
 And it was glorious.

-How to Make Lemon Cake from Scratch
+Making Lemon Cake from Scratch

 The base of this cake is very similar to the strawberry layer cake with whipped cream frosting (made earlier this year for my daughter’s first birthday!).
 The base is a delicious light vanilla cake — hearty enough to hold up to our lemon curd filling, but not dense like pound cake.

 To make sure the lemon flavor shines through, we’re using both lemon juice and lemon zest.
 A lot of lemon cakes call for lemon jello, lemon pudding, or lemon extract.
 Nothing but real lemon here, friends.
 I don’t love the artificial lemon flavor in baked goods.